pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 <h2>Create a Firebase project</h2>

-Head to the [Firebase console][1], log in and create a new Android project.
+Head to the [Firebase console][1], log in and create a new <b>Android</b> project.
 You will be asked to enter your package name.
 You can pretty much see it in every Java file in your project, but if you still have any doubts you can find it in your AndroidManifest.xml file.
 You can also add a SHA1 key for extra security measures, but that will not be required for this tutorial.

-Next, you will get a google-services.json file, which contains information about your project signature.
-In case you missed the instructions while creating your app, you need to add this file to your app directory, which you can find when you open your file structure to Project.
+Next, you will get a <text color="red">google-services.json</text> file, which contains information about your project signature.
+In case you missed the instructions while creating your app, you need to add this file to your <b>app</b> directory, which you can find when you open your file structure to Project.

 <img src="https://docs.centroida.co/wp-content/uploads/2017/05/2.png" alt="" width="389" height="262" class="alignnone size-full wp-image-749" />